A group of ADRA staff, family, and friends gather on a Sabbath morning to help people in need.

 Sonja Fraser, our Stewardship Coordinator recruited a number of young people from her church to come out and do the sandbagging on Sabbath morning the first weekend.
 She says that her friends really enjoyed serving others in this way.
 “They told me that it felt really good to actually do good on the Sabbath, to be able to go out and practice what we preach.
 They definitely want to come and serve like that again.”

-Steve Matthews, the Executive Director for ADRA in Canada was there, working along side his staff.
-He reported that it was very meaningful to him personally to have the opportunity to respond to an emergency situation in such a direct and “hands on” way.
+Steve Matthews, the Executive Director for ADRA in Canada was there, working alongside his staff.
+He reported that it was very meaningful to him personally to have the opportunity to respond to an emergency situation in such a direct and “hands-on” way.
 “Usually we are working behind the scenes from our office in Newcastle, on a crisis that may be happening a half a world away.
-But this was real and personal, helping our neighbors right in our own community.
+But this was real and personal, helping our neighbours right in our own community.
 It was great!
-I brought Liam, my 13 year old son, and he really enjoyed the work as well.
+I brought Liam, my 13-year-old son, and he really enjoyed the work as well.
 He told me that he would definitely do it again!”

-While the ADRA team was there, CBC showed up with their news team and filmed a report, including a brief statement from Steve.
+While the ADRA team was there, CBC showed up with its news team and filmed a report, including a brief statement from Steve.
 Watch News Report

 The following Sabbath Steve got up and made an appeal in the local Bowmanville Seventh-day Adventist church for church members to come out and help and the following day 17 volunteers from the church showed up at the sandbagging site!